sam-thurman/asl_alphabet_image_classification/README.md

 To access this repository and it's contents, clone down the repo and use the `env.yml` file to install the required packages.
 For more information on how to do that, go [here](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-from-an-environment-yml-file) for a conda cheat sheet.

+## Model Architecture and Performance
+The final model used for predicting on this dataset was trained on all 87000 images provided in the training set, and achieved 93.333% accuracy on the validation data.
 Most current model structure is as follows:
 ```
 # 1st conv layer